Explaining Bread & Wine to Muslims & Buddhists

 I was in bed and sleeping sweetly and quite pleasantly, for 6 hours if not more, and when I awoke, above me were some Chinese at a distance there, sitting with feet crossed as Indians are accustomed to do, and it was said to me that angels had spoken with them wisely about God and about His wonderful acts, and that they had been delighted by this, and as a result I sat [on my bed] in peaceful quiet.
 Others were unable to approach, because there was a spiritual heavenly [quality in the air].
 When I awakened the group withdrew" (Spiritual Experiences 6067).

 This passage has particular meaning to one; because it is in this sense that one intends for people to take 'bringing world religions to sit at the Divine Human's feet'.
 One very much sees a process of unprecedentedly sharing evangelization which is not a cudgel as other evangelizations in the past; but genuinely commends itself to the higher functions and reason and will of people in those religions.
-And gives them a perspective on how the underlying architecture of bread and wine apply in their religion and other religions and their own hearts and thoughts.
+And gives them a perspective on how the underlying architecture of bread and wine applies in their religion and other religions and their own hearts and thoughts.

 One earlier alluded to a teaching in Divine Providence which caused one to see sharing evangelization to specific world religions as a charitable duty.
 This is the specific passage: